gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 ### Step 5 (Magnetometer Calibration) ###

 Select the CalMag button and rotate the aircraft in all the directions you can think of including upside down and on edge.
-This captures the sensor offsets for the X,Y and Z axes using a little tricky math including fitting points to a sphere.
+This captures the sensor offsets for the X,Y and Z axes and uses the same math as the six point accelerometer calibration to fit the points to a sphere.
+When you start the calibration the Blue LED will start blinking and the Green LED should be on.
+If you see a yellow LED on then you have enough measuements with that orientation you should try another.
+You will get a single long beep when tha calibration is finished and the Blue LED will go off.
+THis can take a while if you don't get the tumpling in all directions done well enough!

 You do not need to re-run the calibration unless it is clearly giving crazy answers for the computed compass heading.
 The offsets are stored in non-volatile memory where they are retained after disconnecting the battery.
-The magnetometer test should show the Neg/Pos values as being roughly equal.
-These values show how well you have rocked the aircraft around and correspond to visits to the octants around the axes.

 If they are you are almost ready to fly but don't put the props on yet.